I’m sharing 22 adaptogens for hormones today. You’ll enjoy this post if you have now (or have ever had) hormone problems.

 - Digging to the bottom of issues vs. letting them lay dormant (both personally and health-wise)

-Over time, I have realized the correlation between hormone and gut problems isn’t just me, either.
-I would say 90% of the women who come to me and/or buy my e-book have both gut and hormone issues.
+Over time, I have realized the correlation between hormone and gut problems isn’t just me.
+I would say 90% of the women who come to me and/or buy The Gutsy Girl’s Bible have both gut and hormone issues.

-Because I know that adaptogens are powerful for hormones, I wanted to put together this list of 22 adaptogens for hormones to share today, and I wanted to release the post on the day when Beautycounter is launching a whole new set of powders including:
+Because I know that adaptogens are powerful for hormones, I put together this list of 22 adaptogens for hormones.

 22 Adaptogens for Hormones